The colour and fill scales are designed for discrete scales. If the data are

 distinguish between values than a continuous scale.
 If a continuous scale is

-argument can be set to FALSE
+desired, the discrete argument can be set to FALSE.

 Arguments